chipsalliance/firrtl-spec/spec.md

 A layer-colored probe type places restrictions on the operations which use it.

 An operation may only "read" from a probe whose layer color is enabled when the operation is enabled.
-An operation that "writes" to a probe must be in a region whose layer color is enabled when the probe's layer color is enabled.
+An operation that "writes" to a probe must be in a block whose layer color is enabled when the probe's layer color is enabled.

 ## The `probe`{.firrtl} and `rwprobe`{.firrtl} Expressions